 Why You Should Start Your Holiday Decor Shopping Now

 The 2020 holiday season is already shaping up to be nothing like we’ve seen before.
-Amazon Prime Day has moved from July to October and we predict other big-name retailers will start their holiday sales in October as well to compete with Amazon for your hard-earned holiday dollars.
-Among these early sales, you can expect holiday decor to be big this year and we think Christmas goodies are going to start appearing on store shelves earlier than ever before.
+Amazon Prime Day has moved from July to October.
+We predict other big-name retailers will start their holiday sales in October as well to compete with Amazon for your hard-earned holiday dollars.
+Among these early sales, you can expect holiday decorations to be big this year.
+We think Christmas goodies are going to start appearing on store shelves earlier than ever before.

 Why so early this year?